skyssolutions/lynxchan/src/be/Readme.txt

 login is option and password will only be used if login is informed.
 Settings files must contain a json object where each key defined here will have its corresponding value.

+Metadata of files on gridfs will have the following values:

+boardUrl: board to which the file belongs to.
+If undefined, file is a default site file.
+type: type of file.
+May hold one of the following values:
+    board: file is a board page.
+    thread: file is a thread page.